Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 Watering

 When it comes to watering, it prefers the substrate to dry out on the surface between waterings.
 Allow the top few centimetres of soil to dry out before watering again.
 On average, watering every 7 to 10 days during the growth period (spring-summer) is sufficient.
-In autumn and winter, space it out more: every two to three weeks depending on the ambient temperature and humidity level.
-Preferably use room-temperature water that is low in lime.
+In autumn and winter, space it out further: every two to three weeks, depending on the ambient temperature and humidity level.
+Use water at room temperature, preferably low in lime.

-Misting is unnecessary, as we’ve already seen, and even discouraged.
+Misting is unnecessary, as previously mentioned, and even discouraged.
 If the air is too dry, it’s better to slightly increase the ambient humidity by placing the plant near other greenery or on a tray of water and clay pebbles.

 Fertiliser

-The Rhipsalis isn’t very demanding, but light fertilisation can boost its growth.
+The Rhipsalis is not very demanding, but a light fertilisation can boost its growth.
 You can provide it with a balanced fertiliser for green plants or cacti, diluted to half strength, once a month between March and September.
 No fertiliser is needed in winter.

 Pruning

-Pruning isn’t essential, but it can be useful to shorten overly long stems or restore a more compact shape to the plant.
-The plant naturally has a flexible, trailing habit, but some stems can become too long or throw off the overall silhouette.
-Pruning is preferably done in spring or summer, during the growth period.
+Pruning is not essential, but it can be useful to shorten overly long stems or restore a more compact shape to the plant.
+The plant naturally has a flexible and trailing habit, but some stems may become too long or disrupt the overall silhouette.
+Pruning is best done in spring or summer, during the growth period.

-• Use clean, well-disinfected scissors or secateurs to avoid any infection.
+• Use clean and well-disinfected scissors or pruning shears to avoid any infection.

 • Trim overly long or damaged stems, just above a branching point or at the intersection of two segments, depending on the species’ morphology.